Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 # Introduction

+The DeftSharp library provides flexible and powerful functionality for keyboard and mouse control in the Windows OS.

-The library is built using [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) methods, with the help of libraries such as [User32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files) and [Kernel32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files).
+It is built using [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) methods, with the help of libraries such as [User32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files) and [Kernel32](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files).

 The principle of the library is based on a chain of interceptors that are formed into a pipeline.
 Before an incoming event can be successfully processed by the system, it must pass through all registered interceptors.
 If the pipeline is empty, the library will not use system resources and will not affect their operation in any way.